FabianBarrett/dev-tools-shoshlab/README.md

-# A Repository Bundling An Introduction To Useful Developer Tools
+# A Brief Primer On Some DevTools

-TODO.
+For the ShoshLab, on February 24, 2023.